Peter Bogdanovich

 Peter Bogdanovich (July 30, 1939 – January 6, 2022) was an American director, writer, actor, producer, critic, and film historian.
 He started out his career as a young actor studying under Stella Adler before working as a film critic for Film Culture and Esquire and finally becoming a prominent filmmaker of the New Hollywood movement.
 He received accolades including a BAFTA Award and Grammy Award, as well as nominations for two Academy Awards and two Golden Globe Awards.

 Bogdanovich worked as a film journalist until he was hired to work on Roger Corman's The Wild Angels (1966).
 His credited feature film debut came with Targets (1968), before his career breakthrough with the drama The Last Picture Show (1971) which earned him Academy Award nominations for Best Director and Best Adapted Screenplay, and the acclaimed films What's Up, Doc?
 (1972) and Paper Moon (1973).
 Other films include Saint Jack (1979), They All Laughed (1981), Mask (1985), Noises Off (1992), The Cat's Meow (2001), and She's Funny That Way (2014).

-As an actor, Bogdanovich was known for his roles in the HBO series The Sopranos and Orson Welles's last film, The Other Side of the Wind (2018), which he also helped finish.
+As an actor, Bogdanovich was known for his roles in the HBO series The Sopranos and Orson Welles' last film, The Other Side of the Wind (2018), which he also helped finish.

 Bogdanovich directed documentaries such as Directed by John Ford (1971) and The Great Buster: A Celebration (2018).
 He received a Grammy Award for Best Music Film for directing Runnin' Down a Dream (2007), a documentary about Tom Petty and the Heartbreakers.
 He also published numerous books, some of which include in-depth interviews with friends Howard Hawks, Alfred Hitchcock, and Orson Welles.
 Bogdanovich's works have been cited as important influences by many major filmmakers.

 Early life

 Peter Bogdanovich (Петар Богдановић) was born in Kingston, New York, the son of Herma (née Robinson) and Borislav Bogdanovich, a pianist and painter.
 His father was of Serbian descent and his mother was of Austrian Jewish descent.
 Bogdanovich was fluent in Serbian, having learned it before English.
 He had an older brother who died in an accident in 1938, at eighteen months of age, after a pot of boiling soup fell on him, though Bogdanovich did not learn about his brother until he was seven and did not know the circumstances of his death until he was an adult.
 His parents both arrived in the U.S. in May 1939 on visitors' visas, along with his mother's immediate family, three months before the onset of World War II.

-In 1952, when he was twelve, Bogdanovich began keeping a record of every film he saw on index cards, complete with reviews; he continued to do so until 1970.
+At the age of twelve, Bogdanovich began keeping a record of every film he saw on yellow index cards, complete with reviews; he continued to do so until 1970.
 He saw up to four hundred films a year.
 He graduated from New York City's Collegiate School in 1957 and studied acting at the Stella Adler Conservatory.